greelgorke/spaghetti-noppen/README.md

 # about spaghetti
 Closures are power.
-"With great power comes great responsibility" -- Stan Lee via Peter Parkers Uncle Closures are key to many useful patterns and programming techniques.
+"With great power comes great responsibility"
+Closures are key to many useful patterns and programming techniques.
 But also encourages to be misused for highly functions-nesting code aka callback-spaghetti